 Sign up to receive our regular news and events announcements – we send about one newsletter per month.

-Declan Fay is one of Australia’s leading comedy writers and motivational speakers.
-He has performed at the Comedy Festival, The Fringe Festival.
+Declan Fay is one of Australia’s leading comedy writers and motivational speakers, who has performed at the Comedy Festival and The Fringe Festival.
 He is an award winning writer who has written for a range of TV shows such as Rove, Dirty Laundry Live, and the kids TV comedy You’re Skitting Me.
 He also co-created and co-wrote the ABC Comedy Ronny Chieng: International Student which is now available on Netflix.
 Declan has has hosted numerous radio shows on Triple R, Triple J, and MMM.
 He has spoken at over 600 different schools around Australia.
 He has never been pelted with fruit, although his dad once threw a whopper with cheese at him for talking during The Bill.

 My first job was as a pie boy at the MCG, selling lukewarm pies to very angry football supporters.
 I then worked cooking the pies.
 And finally got a job in charge of the pies.
 Now I really hate pies.
 I have also worked as a Truck Driver, a Trivia Host and a Dish Washer.